ivvycode/apidocs/crm/get-opportunity-allocation-users.md

 {% endapi-method-spec %}
 {% endapi-method %}

 The result from this call will be a [collection](../getting-started/interpreting-the-response/collections.md) of all emails eligible for assigning to the opportunity, based on the Opportunity Allocation Rules that are configured for the opportunity's Venue.
-This call also accepts the [pagination](../getting-started/interpreting-the-response/pagination.md) and [filter](../getting-started/interpreting-the-response/filtering.md) properties.
+This call also accepts [filter](../getting-started/interpreting-the-response/filtering.md) properties.

 ## Example Request